Ultimate Free Guide to Nurse Education, Certification & License Requirements

 National directory of nurse education and training programs.
 Learn how to become a CNA, LPN or RN in each state

-Welcome to NursesLink.org where current nurses and nursing students can find information about nurse education, different nursing careers and license requirements.
-Find qualified state-approved nurse training programs in every state to become a Certified Nursing Assistant (CNA), Licensed Practical Nurse (LPN) or Registered Nurse (RN).
-Visit our nursing blog to read posts about nursing schools, certification requirements, license test preparation, free training courses, employment outlook and more professional nursing topics.
+We are committed to helping nursing students realize their dreams by providing them with complete and accurate school information, free training courses and scholarship opportunities.
+Browse our directory of state-approved nurse training programs in every state to become a Certified Nursing Assistant (CNA), Licensed Practical Nurse (LPN) or Registered Nurse (RN).
+Visit our nursing blog to read posts about specific nursing schools, certification requirements, license test preparation, free training classes, employment trends and more.

 Why Choose a Career in Nursing?

 Nursing careers offer a high degree of stability since they are an integral part of the health care industry, which is one of the strongest sectors of the US economy.
 Nursing salaries are very competitive given the amount of education required and many nursing positions offer excellent benefits packages.
 Health care employers such as hospitals, long-term care facilities and health maintenance organizations tend to be large in scale and financially sound.
 This allows them to offer strong incentive packages to attract the best possible job candidates.